What is the best health insurance for me?

-Should I just get the cheapest cover?
+Should I just get the cheapest health insurance?

-Some people like to get the minimum cover but that doesn’t always mean they’re getting value for money.
+Some people like to get the minimum or basic cover but that doesn’t always mean they’re getting value for money.
 Paying a little more for a lot more cover could be worth it for you.

 When choosing Extras cover, think about what kind of treatments you'll use throughout the year.
-Commonly used services include Dental check ups, getting new glasses or contact lenses and visits to the chiro or physio.
+Commonly used services include dental check ups, getting new glasses or contact lenses and visits to the chiro or physio.
 What's covered, where you can get your treatment and how much you'll be able to get back varies a lot between health funds, so take the time to make sure you know what you'll be entitled to.

 - Make sure you understand what you're paying for.